aws/amazon-finspace-examples/ManagedkdbInsights/q/README.md

 ## Directories
 [qcode](qcode)
-Example of local q code that will be deployed to clusters, includes an init script (init.q) and library functions (libq).
+Example of local q code that will be deployed to clusters, includes an init script (init.q) and library functions (lib.q).

 ## Scripts